martinvonz/jj/docs/tutorial.md

 "Rebased 3 commits".
 That's because we asked it to rebase commit B2 with the `-s` option, which also rebases descendants (commit C and the working copy in this case).
-Second, because B2 modified the same file (and word) as B1, rebasing it resulted in conflicts, as the `jj l` output indicates.
+Second, because B2 modified the same file (and word) as B1, rebasing it resulted in conflicts, as the `jj log` output indicates.
 Third, the conflicts did not prevent the rebase from completing successfully, nor did it prevent C and the working copy from getting rebased on top.